 That said, sports betting operators in the legal states are dishing out odds that are right in line with what you’ll find out in Las Vegas.
-There will naturally be difference here and there, depending on market action, but local books are generally on point.
+Depending on market action, there will naturally be differences here and there, but local books are generally on point.

 In short, it’s perfectly acceptable to take the time to see what Vegas has to say about a game.
 However, you can rest assured that you’ll be seeing comparable numbers here at home.